bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 77°
+- 75°
-- Partly Cloudy
+- Light Rain
-- 64% humidity
+- 68% humidity
-- 14 mph wind
+- 16 mph wind
-- 48% cloud cover
+- 53% cloud cover
 - 44 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>